charif1031/Modern-Ecommerce-Platforms/README.md

 Review Order: Customers review their order, including the total cost, before finalizing the purchase.

 - **Order Confirmation:**
-   - The platform has an order confirmation page and payment methods that generally include a method for notifying slips, bank accounts, account numbers, and order details..
+   - The platform has an order confirmation page and money transfer channels.
+It generally consists of methods for notifying the slip, bank account, account number, and order details.

      <img src="img/Checkout.5.png" alt="Shipping Detail" width="350" height="235">